 The Company determines if an arrangement is a lease at inception.
 If an arrangement contains a lease, the Company performs a lease classification test to determine if the lease is an operating lease or a finance lease.
 The Company has identified two operating leases, which both serve as administrative office space.
 Right-of-use ("ROU") assets represent the right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 Operating lease liabilities are recognized on the commencement date of the lease based on the present value of the future lease payments over the lease term and are included in other long-term liabilities and other current liabilities on the Company's consolidated balance sheet.
-ROU assets are valued at the initial measurement of the lease liability, plus any indirect costs or rent prepayments, and reduced by any lease incentives and any deferred lease payments.
-Operating ROU assets are recorded in property and equipment, net on the consolidated balance sheets and are amortized over the lease term.
-To determine the present value of lease payments on lease commencement, the Company uses the implicit rate when readily determinable, however, as most leases do not provide an implicit rate. the Company uses its incremental borrowing rate based on information available at commencement date.
+ROU assets are valued at the initial measurement of the lease liability, plus any indirect costs or rent prepayment, net on the consolidated balance sheets and are amortized over the lease term.
+To determine the present value of lease payments on lease commencement, the Company uses the implicit rate when readily determinable, however, as most leases do not provide an implicit rate, the Company uses its incremental borrowing rate based on information available at commencement date.
 The Company's lease terms may include options to extend or terminate the lease when it is reasonably certain that it will exercise that option.
 Furthermore, the Company has elected the practical expedient to account for the lease and non-lease components as a single lease component for the leased property asset class.
 Lease expense is recognized on a straight-line basis over the life of the lease and is included within selling, general and administrative expenses.